 2. Mid-Cap funds

-As the name suggests, the equity mutual funds invest around 65% of the total amount in shares of mid-cap companies (companies with a market capitalization of > Rs 5000 crores but < Rs 20000 crores).
+As the name suggests, equity mutual funds invest around 65% of the total amount in shares of mid-cap companies (companies with a market capitalization of > Rs 5000 crores but < Rs 20000 crores).

 These funds tend to provide slightly better returns than large-cap funds because most of the stocks in these funds are of companies that are still growing to become bigger and better.
-Apart from offering higher returns, the funds are relatively more volatile.

-3. Small-Cap funds
+3. Small-cap funds

 Small-cap equity mutual funds invest around 65% of the assets in equity shares of small-cap companies (companies having a market capitalization of < Rs 5000 crores).